mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 21: Recording Bank Deposits

 ### Summary
-Learn how to record bank deposits directly in QuickBooks Online, particularly when payments are received and deposited into the bank without tracking quantities.
+Learn how to record bank deposits directly, particularly when payments are received and deposited into the bank without tracking quantities.

 ### Steps
 1. To record a deposit: